 Undergraduate students from across campus are able to tackle real-world business problems through an on-campus internship.
 OCIs are student-led fifteen-week projects that are sponsored by a wide-range of companies and corporations.
 A company sponsor will provide direction to the team as students use the tools they are learning in their programs to create an insightful problem resolution to the project proposed by the company.

-BYU MBA, MPA, MISM, MAcc, and other BYU graduate students work together in teams of three to six to help companies solve a current pressing issue.
-Field studies are student-led fifteen-week projects funded by companies who are interested in hiring BYU MBA and other graduate-level students.
-A professor or experienced business executive will be assigned as an advisor and coach while the students tap into their skills to create business solutions.
+BYU Marriott MBA, MPA, MISM, MAcc, and other BYU graduate students work together in teams of three to six to help companies solve a current pressing issue.
+Field studies are student-led fifteen-week projects funded by companies who are interested in hiring BYU Marriott MBA and other graduate-level students.
+A professor and an experienced business executive will be assigned as an advisor and coach while the students tap into their skills to create business solutions.